News

 “I had been looking for a new place to live for four years, but I couldn’t find anyplace that was affordable,” says Darian, a retired New Hampshire native.
 “Either nothing was available, or the waiting list was three miles long.”

-New Hampshire Housing agreed to pay the security deposits for all five residents, and they moved into their new homes at River Turn over a three-day period in late December – just before they were about to be evicted.
+In response, Avesta staff began working with New Hampshire Housing to relocate the tenants and found space at River Turn, an Avesta affordable housing community in Conway.
+New Hampshire Housing agreed to pay the security deposits for all five residents, and they moved into their new homes over a three-day period in late December – just before they were about to be evicted.

 Their shared experience, while traumatic, has also created a tight bond.
 Sheena helps some of the older residents clear the snow off their cars after a storm and has provided rides to doctors’ appointments and the grocery store.
 Darian, a former landscaper, is eager to begin growing vegetables in the property’s raised-bed garden area and share them with his fellow residents.

-“This experience exemplifies Avesta’s core values of humanity, stewardship, relationships, and quality in that our staff worked diligently to help problem-solve this housing dilemma with other local agencies when the need for housing became so apparent,” Lisa says.
-“Through effective collaboration, responsible management, and caring about others, five tenants were able to move into their new homes, keeping their families, work, providers and community ties close by.”
+“This experience exemplifies Avesta’s core values of humanity, stewardship, relationships, and quality in that our staff worked diligently to help problem-solve this housing dilemma with other local agencies when the need for housing became so apparent,” says Lisa Eastwood, property manager at River Turn.
+“Through effective collaboration, responsible management, and caring about others, five tenants were able to move into their new homes, keeping their families, work, providers, and community ties close by.”

-“We are proud to have collaborated with our partners at Avesta to house displaced residents from the closing of the Chocorua property by finding them affordable housing units at River Turn apartments in Conway,” says Brendan Goodwin, managing director of New Hampshire Housing’s Assisted Housing Division.
+“We are proud to have collaborated with our partners at Avesta to house these displaced residents by finding them affordable housing units at River Turn apartments in Conway,” says Brendan Goodwin, managing director of New Hampshire Housing’s Assisted Housing Division.
 “New Hampshire Housing’s history with Avesta and the River Turn property began in 2022 with the awarding of construction financing and Low Income Housing Tax Credits (LIHTC) and now, using tenant protection vouchers, we’re grateful for River Turn’s property management for their assistance in housing these displaced residents.

 “It’s a full-circle moment showcasing our shared commitment to helping those in need.”